Emergency CARE Fund (Cornellians Aiding and Responding to Employees)

 - All requests will be kept confidential.

-- Emergency CARE Fund information and applications will be available at the Department of Inclusion and Workforce Diversity and online.
+- Emergency CARE Fund information and application forms will be available in Department of Inclusion & Workforce Diversity,150 Day Hall and online.

 - Additional information will be distributed to Human Resources offices across campus.